-Alice White was concerned when she turned over and noticed that her husband Perry was not in their room.
-She listened intently for the telltale sounds that would reveal his location.
+Late at night in a quiet suburban neighborhood of Metropolis, Alice White grew concerned when she awoke, turned over, and noticed that her husband Perry wasn’t in their room.
+That wasn’t too unusual, so she listened intently for the telltale sounds that would reveal his location as she did whenever she discovered his absence.
 After so many years together, she knew to listen for either the click of a typewriter from the study or the clatter of dishes and bowls from their kitchen.
 Oddly enough, neither work nor a late night snack seemed to be the source of the famous newspaper editor’s absence.

-She donned a robe and entered the living room below, where she saw a dim light.
+Donning a robe, she entered the living room below, where she saw a dim light.
 Perry White was poring over a stack of photo albums.
 He sniffed as if he had a cold or, even more miraculous, had been crying.

 Perry sniffed and said, “I was looking at the family album, seeing old shots of the kids that were almost new to me.
 It just took me back — made me aware of how much time I robbed myself of by working all the time.”

 As Alice drew near, the light revealed a worried, sorrowful expression on her husband’s face.
 “Perry, you know the kids adore you,” she said, soothing his concerns.
 “So do their wives and the grandkids, for that matter.”